 Nutrition Research Task Force

-The task force will author a report that provides an overview of the current types, purposes, strengths, and limitations of the primary methodologies used in nutrition research.
+This report was authored by the task force and published in Advances in Nutrition in July 2022.
+The report provides an overview of the current types, purposes, strengths, and limitations of the primary methodologies used in nutrition research.

-The report will discuss inherent challenges that exist when conducting nutrition research and the many considerations researchers must account for in nutrition studies such as:
+The report discusses inherent challenges that exist when conducting nutrition research and the many considerations researchers must account for in nutrition studies such as:

 A secondary goal of this Task Force Report is to help the public, media, and nutrition professionals better understand how to interpret and apply nutrition research.